system-er/GodotVisualBasic/README.md

 # GodotVisualBasic
 VisualBasic through C# for Godot4 (tested with Godot4.3 mono win64).
-i found several examples for F# through C# but not for VisualBasic.
+i found several examples for F# through C# (i also made a F#-class for godot https://github.com/system-er/GodotFSharp )
+but not for VisualBasic.
 like F# you can use another language without GDExtension!

 i made a benchmark and the result is that Visual Basic is 30times faster than gdscript in the mandelbrotbenchmark (see example benchmark)